unixorn/internet-of-trash/README.md

 - Devices which are cloud-only
 - Anything that requires you to use _their_ application and doesn't document their API so it can be integrated with other ecosystems

+## Works With Home Assistant

+Home Assistant has the [Works With Home Assistant](https://partner.home-assistant.io/) program that lists companies actively working with Home Assistant the developers to provide the best experience for HA users.
+I recommend checking the integrations list and choosing [partner brands](https://www.home-assistant.io/integrations/) to see the current list when buying new products.

+Support the vendors that support us.

 ## Hall of Shame

 <!--